 See in Glossary the image.

-The image to display must be imported as a Sprite to work with the Image control.
+You must import the image to display as a Sprite to work with the Image control.